Daksh/Guides/Interview/interview.md

 That would have made /that/ music notation software a central part of my class.
 I would have had to ask students to

-1. create an account
+1. Create an account
-2. run the software via their web browser and to
+2. Run the software via their web browser and to
-3. use the services of the company to communicate with me and each other.
+3. Use the services of the company to communicate with me and each other.

 That music software is proprietary.
 Therefore I rejected it on the following considerations.